Skip to content

 6. Type the address of the new time server you want to use.
 For example, type time.nist.gov and click OK.

-Why do this?
+Why change the time server?
 Changing your time server ensures your computer syncs with a reliable clock.
 What happens?
 Your computer will now get its time from the new server you chose.

 Date and Time settings in Windows 11 Settings app